Asadullah-Dal17/Track-Eyes/README.md

 - [ ] Extract Eyes using Masking Techniques
 - [ ] Apply Thresholding find White and Black pixels
 - [ ] find out the ratio of white and black pixels and estimate the position on the bases of ratio.
-- [ ] improve the visual appearance information
+- [ ] improve the visual appearance of information